Russell-S-Harper/FLT/COMMERCIAL-LICENSE.md

-# Commercial License for "FLT" Repository
+# Commercial License for “FLT” Repository

-This Commercial License is a legal agreement between you (the "Licensee"), acting as a "Commercial User", and the owner of the "FLT" Repository (the "Repository Owner").
-The "Code" refers to the original source files, in whole or in part, contained in the "FLT" Repository, or compiled forms thereof.
-By acquiring this Commercial License, you are granted the right to distribute the Code from the "FLT" Repository, subject to the following terms and conditions:
+This Commercial License is a legal agreement between you (the “Licensee”), acting as a “Commercial User”, and the owner of the “FLT” Repository (the “Repository Owner”).
+The “Code” refers to the original source files, in whole or in part, contained in the “FLT” Repository, or compiled forms thereof.
+By acquiring this Commercial License, you are granted the right to distribute the Code from the “FLT” Repository, subject to the following terms and conditions:

 1. Grant of Distribution Rights:

-    The Repository Owner grants the Licensee a worldwide, non-exclusive, non-transferable license to distribute the Code contained in the "FLT" Repository.
+    The Repository Owner grants the Licensee a worldwide, non-exclusive, non-transferable license to distribute the Code contained in the “FLT” Repository.

 2. Licensing and/or Royalty Fee:

     a.
 To acquire this Commercial License, the Licensee shall pay a licensing and/or royalty fee to the Repository Owner, as agreed upon between the parties.

     b.
-The purpose of the fee is to offset the Repository Owner's costs in managing the increased support load and the time critical nature of tasks associated with Commercial Users.
+The purpose of the fee is to offset the Repository Owner’s costs in managing the increased support load and the time critical nature of tasks associated with Commercial Users.

 3. Usage Limitation: